Pumpkin season is officially here and what better way to start your day than with a warm and comforting bowl of Pumpkin Spice Latte Baked Oatmeal!

 - Baking Powder.

-Making this baked oatmeal recipe is as easy as blending all of the ingredients together (I used my Nutri bullet), pouring it into a ramekin, and baking it until it’s cooked through.
+Making this pumpkin oatmeal recipe is as easy as blending all of the ingredients together (I used my Nutri bullet), pouring it into a ramekin or small baking dish, and baking it until it’s cooked through.

 If you’re using the microwave, it will take 2-3 minutes to “bake.”